-Under the OC Act, common property affected by an owners corporation is not subject to adverse possession (a claim of ownership) by another lot owner, irrespective of the period of possession (s 7C Limitations of Actions Act 1958 (Vic)), but a neighbour who is not an owner in the plan of subdivision may make a claim.
+Under the OC Act, common property affected by an owners corporation is not subject to adverse possession (i.e. a claim of ownership) by another lot owner, irrespective of the period of possession (s 7C Limitation of Actions Act 1958 (Vic)).
+However, a neighbour who is not an owner in the plan of subdivision may make a claim.

-Approval for the installation of individual water meters is obtained by a majority vote of the committee or the owners corporation.
-Where a complex is served by one meter, the water authority will often apportion charges equally among lots.
+Approval for the installation of individual water meters is obtained by a majority vote of the owners corporation committee.
+Where a complex is served by one meter, the water authority often apportions charges equally among lots.
 The owners corporation may pass an ordinary resolution that consumption be levied according to lot liability.
-The authority must be notified in writing with the schedule of lot liability included (s 24 Water Industry Act 1994 (Vic)).
+The water authority must be notified in writing and given the lot liability schedule (s 263A Water Act 1989 (Vic)).

-It is not generally appropriate for an owners corporation to lodge an objection to a planning permit, as that is not a function or power conferred in sections 4 or 6 of the OC Act.
-The owners corporation does not have representative capacity to object on behalf of owners whose interests are affected by the planning proposal.
+It is not generally appropriate for an owners corporation to lodge an objection to a planning permit, as that is not a function or power conferred by the OC Act (ss 4, 6).
 Ordinarily, an owners corporation will not have any proprietary interest that is adversely affected by a planning application.

-However, in the event that the owners corporation objects and the matter ultimately proceeds to VCAT, the likelihood is slim that the owners corporation would be at risk of an adverse costs order.
-Section 109(1) of the VCAT Act makes it clear that there is a presumption that each party bears its own costs.
-VCAT may make an order awarding costs if satisfied that it is fair to do so, having regard to factors listed in section 109(3).
+However, if an owners corporation objects and the matter proceeds to VCAT, it is unlikely that the owners corporation would receive an adverse costs order.
+The VCAT Act (s 109(1)) makes it clear that there is a presumption that each party bears its own costs.
+VCAT may award costs if satisfied that it is fair to do so, considering the factors listed in section 109(3).